The Doll (Prus novel)

-The Doll has been regarded by some, including Nobel laureate Czesław Miłosz, as the greatest Polish novel.
+The novel has been regarded by some, including Nobel laureate Czesław Miłosz, as the greatest Polish novel.
 According to Prus biographer Zygmunt Szweykowski, it may be unique in 19th-century world literature as a comprehensive, compelling picture of an entire society.
-However, Aleksander Świętochowski was quite critical about the work, claiming that Bolesław Prus couldn't create interesting characters.
+However, Aleksander Świętochowski and other Positivist writers were quite critical of the work, claiming that it is ambiguous and psychologically complex.
+It has been translated into twenty-eight languages, and has been produced in several film versions and, most famously, as a television miniseries in 1977.